-Dr. Kacey Marra is an Associate Professor in the Departments of Plastic Surgery in the School of Medicine (primary) and Bioengineering in the School of Engineering (secondary) at the University of Pittsburgh.
+Dr. Kacey Marra is Professor in the Departments of Plastic Surgery in the School of Medicine (primary) and Bioengineering in the School of Engineering (secondary) at the University of Pittsburgh and is the Vice-Chair of Research for the Department of Plastic Surgery.
 She is also the Director of the Plastic Surgery Research Laboratory in the Department of Plastic Surgery in Pitt’s School of Medicine.

 After earning her PhD in organic chemistry in 1996 from the University of Pittsburgh, she was a post-doctoral fellow for Elliot Chaikof, MD, PhD, at Emory University in the area of cardiovascular tissue engineering.
 Following four years as a research scientist at Carnegie Mellon University conducting bone tissue engineering research, Dr. Marra became the Director of the Plastic Surgery Research Laboratory at the University of Pittsburgh in 2002.